ros2/ros2_documentation/source/Contributing-To-ROS.rst

 * Submit a UI improvement, for example, your suggestion or your design work.

-   More information is in <Placeholder link to new "Submitting an issue" article>
+   More information is in :doc:`Reporting an issue - how to </The-ROS2-Project/Contributing/Contributing-to-code/Reporting-an-issue>`.

 * Implement a UI improvement.

-  :ref:`See Contribute to code <contribute-to-code>`
+  See :ref:`Contribute to code <contribute-to-code>`

 Become a project member (maintainer)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~